volusion/element-cli/README.md

 By default, _newly-published blocks will only be visible to you and the other members of your organization_.

 In the event that a `-c/--category` flag is not passed, you will be prompted with a list of valid Category names from which to select.
+You may also call `element categories` to see the list of categories.

-If you pass `-m or --new-major` it will create a new major version for the block and a corresponding git branch.
+If you pass `-m or --major-version` it will create a new major version for the block and a corresponding git branch.

 _Protip_: `element publish -n "A NAME TO DISPLAY TO USERS" -c "OPTIONAL CATEGORY"`
 _Protip_: `element publish -m`